-We’ve compiled your most frequently asked questions in one convenient place.
-From database questions to assistance with maps and reporting, here are some common questions and easy answers from the Intermapper team.
+From assistance with maps to probes configuration, here are frequented asked questions and easy answers from the Intermapper team.

 At this point we don’t support federation.
 You can have each server feed into one central database, but if you set multiple servers up—each with their own database—there’s no federation.
 So each IM server has its own database.
 You can point many IM servers to one IMDC server.
 The IMDC server can use an internal or external PostGres DB.
 But the IMDC server controls the database, not the IM server.

 Yes, data retention policies are available and configurable.